Miela Sowah

-Miela Elizabeth Sowah (born 4 June 2000) is an Australian professional basketball player for the Townsville Fire of the Women's National Basketball League (WNBL).
-After winning a WNBL championship as a development player with the Townsville Fire in 2018, she played four seasons of college basketball in the United States for the Duke Blue Devils.
-She returned to the WNBL in 2022, playing a season for the Melbourne Boomers before joining the Perth Lynx in 2023.
-She re-joined the Fire in 2025.
+Miela Elizabeth Sowah (born 4 June 2000) is an Australian professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA).
+She is also contracted with the Townsville Fire of the Women's National Basketball League (WNBL).
+She debuted in the WNBL in the 2017–18 season as a development player with the Fire, winning a WNBL championship.
+She then played four seasons of college basketball in the United States for the Duke Blue Devils before returning to the WNBL in 2022.
+She played a season for the Melbourne Boomers before joining the Perth Lynx in 2023 and then re-joining the Fire in 2025, winning her second WNBL championship in 2026.

 Early life and career

 Sowah was born in Brisbane, Queensland, where she attended Moreton Bay College.
 She played basketball at Moreton Bay and won numerous sport awards.

 As a junior, Sowah played for the Logan Thunder.
 She was selected the 2016 and 2017 Basketball Queensland Player of the Year and the Logan Basketball Junior Player of the Year.
-She made her debut for the Thunder in the Queensland Basketball League (QBL) in 2016, earning one appearance as a 15-year-old.
+She made her debut for the Thunder in the Queensland Basketball League (QBL) in 2016, playing one game.
 In 13 games in 2017, she averaged 10.8 points, 2.5 rebounds, 1.8 assists and 1.0 steals per game.

 In July 2017, Sowah signed with the Townsville Fire of the Women's National Basketball League (WNBL) as a development player for the 2017–18 season.
 She appeared in two games during the season as the Fire went on to win the WNBL championship.

 For the 2018 QBL season, Sowah joined the Townsville Flames and won the QBL U-23 Youth Player of the Year after averaging 18.0 points, 4.8 rebounds, 2.9 assists and 1.5 steals in 16 games.